Bangkok for Digital Nomads

 That feeling of euphoria lasted for about two minutes, until I realised that the room doesn't include a kettle.
 Having to go down to the communal kitchen might not sound that troubling, but as someone that drinks about ten cups of tea per day, not being able to make them in my room was an unwelcome inconvenience.

 A couple of minutes after that I realised that the room doesn't have a fridge either.
-And as someone that makes a fruit smoothie every morning and night, being able to store my fruit is imperetive.
+And as someone that makes a fruit smoothie every morning and evening, being able to store my fruit is imperative.
 These two revelations really took the wind out of my sails for how I felt about Mitt Haus.

 That being said, the transport links here are amazing.
 The apartment is easy walking distance to Phahon Yothin MRT station and Ha Yaek Lat Phrao BTS station, and it's only a little bit further to Lat Phrao MRT station, allowing you to easily access the new yellow line.